Professional brand and networking Thought Leadership and Content Creation

 Recruiter Authority Insights

 We spend about six seconds looking at your profile before deciding to keep or toss it.
 Most "case studies" we see are just boring lists of daily chores.
 We ignore those behind the scenes.
 We only care about stories where something was broken and you were the one who fixed it.
-If your story doesn't clearly show a "before" and "after"—specifically how you saved the company time or money—we assume you just followed directions.
+If your story doesn't show a clear "before" and "after" (specifically how you saved the company time or money), we assume you just followed directions.
 We aren't hiring you for what you did before; we're hiring you to make sure our own problems disappear.

 — The "I Did This" Trap: Recruiter Perspective